syncfusion-content/wpf-docs/wpf/DataGrid/Overview.md

 ### GridTreeControl

-The [GridTreeControl](http://help.syncfusion.com/wpf/gridtree/overview) is designed to display self-referencing lists in a multi column tree structure.
-The data is loaded on demand so that large lists are quickly displayed.
-This control can be used when data needs to be displayed in tree structure with columns like in DataGrid.
+The [WPF TreeGrid control](https://help.syncfusion.com/wpf/sftreegrid/getting-started) is a data-oriented control that displays self-relational data in a tree structure user interface like multicolumn treeview.
+The data can be loaded on demand.
+You can move items between parent nodes by using the built-in row drag-and-drop functionality.
+Its rich feature set includes editing with different column types, selection, and node selection with check boxes, sorting, and filtering.

 ### GridDataControl and SfDataGrid

-The [GridDataControl](http://help.syncfusion.com/wpf/griddata/overview) and [SfDataGrid](http://www.syncfusion.com/wpf-ui-controls/sfdatagrid) controls are used to display collection of data in rows and columns.
+The [GridDataControl](http://help.syncfusion.com/wpf/griddata/overview) and [SfDataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) controls are used to display collection of data in rows and columns.
 These controls support the data binding directly.

 1. **SfDataGrid** - SfDataGrid is designed based on the WPF template-based architecture that provides support to customize the Grid easily and fully supports binding.
 2. **GridDataControl** - GridDataControl is designed based on the cell-oriented architecture of the Windows Forms Grid control that provides more control over cells and supports for Excel-like features.

 Both SfDataGrid and GridDataControl almost have the same set of features.
 But SfDataGrid control offers rich set of features over GridDataControl.
 When you want cell level customization and excel-like features you can use GridDataControl.
 When you want performance, customization features like styles & template features specific to WPF, you can use SfDataGrid control.
 Comparatively, the performance of SfDataGrid control is better than the GridDataControl.